 Each time one of their cats is put under anesthesia Big Cat Rescue always make sure their volunteers come prepared with paint supplies in hand, the purpose being to create multiple paw paintings while a cat is sedated.
 That's an odd behavior for a "sanctuary" that believes all animals need "to be respected and treated with dignity."

-Creating paw paintings seems pretty innocent which we would normally agree with, however, we believe it should NOT be done when a cat is sedated, being treated for an injury, or is undergoing a medical evaluation on how to best save its life.
+Creating paw paintings seems pretty innocent which we would normally agree with, however, we believe it should not be done when a cat is sedated to treat an injury or is undergoing a medical evaluation on how to best save its life.

 Big Cat Rescue has recently launched a new money making program where tourists can pay $3,000+ to "volunteer" at their facility for a week.

 According to a page titled "Volunteer Vacations", Big Cat Rescue mentions that they will allow tourists to pet their cats when they're sedated for "medical procedures" which seem to be an almost weekly occurrence.
 They said, "You absolutely cannot touch the cats, unless it just so happens that one is sedated for medical procedures that particular week."

 Allowing tourists to pet their cats seems contrary to what they always tell their followers.
 It's well known that Big Cat Rescue is vehemently against hands on contact with big cats and bashes other facilities that offer animal encounters.
 So why are they now allowing people to touch their cats while they're sedated?

 Does that mean Big Cat Rescue's believes petting a big cat will educate people about their plight in the wild and in captivity?
 That can't possibly be the reason since they claim hands on interactions with animals doesn't benefit conservation which would also mean it would fail to educate people about cats in captivity.